Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 Beylerbei Palace – one of the best Istanbul hidden gems.

 Istanbul is full of palaces.
-Be it the majestic Topkapi Palace (a staple on every Istanbul itinerary), the very European Dolmabahce Palace on the Bosphorus, or the stunning Ciragan Palace where you can stay and feel like royalty, Istanbul is literally oozing with palaces.
+Be it the majestic Topkapi Palace (a staple on every Istanbul itinerary), the very European Dolmabahce Palace on the Bosphorus, or the stunning Ciragan Palace, where you can stay and feel like royalty, Istanbul is literally oozing with palaces.

-One of the lesser-known or lesser-visited palaces of Istanbul is the Beylerbei Palace.
-The palace is an exquisite example of French Baroque architecture implemented in a traditional Ottoman house plan.
-It is spread over 2 stories and has 24 opulent state rooms & 6 beautiful halls.
+The palace is two stories tall and has 24 opulent staterooms and 6 beautiful halls.
 Other highlights include the palace gardens, a marble kiosk, and the marine kiosks.

-The Beylerbei Palace was built in the late 19th century as a summer palace and came to host many royal visitors including the Duke and Duchess of Windsor and Empress Eugenie of France.
-There’s a story that Empress Eugenie was totally taken by the architecture of the palace and she got herself a copy of the guest room window made in the Tuileries Palace.
+The Beylerbei Palace was built in the late 19th century as a summer palace and came to host many royal visitors, including the Duke and Duchess of Windsor and Empress Eugenie of France.

 Secret things to do in Istanbul